Canonical models of toric hypersurfaces: The Kodaira dimension of toric hypersurfaces

 with the Newton polytope $P$.
-The canonical model $\widetilde{Z}$ is an elliptic surface of Kodaira dimension $1$ having the natural surjective morphism $\widetilde{Z} \to \P^1$.
-If we set $t:=t_1$, $x:=t_2$, and $y :=t_3$, we obtain a $1$-parameter $t$-family of plane elliptic cubic curves determined by the affine $(x,y)$-equations
+The canonical model $\widetilde{Z}$ is an elliptic surface of Kodaira dimension $1$ having the natural surjective morphism $\widetilde{Z} \to \P^1$, if we take $t_1$ as local affine coordinate on $\P^1$.
+Thus we obtain a $1$-parameter $t_1$-family of plane elliptic cubic curves determined by the affine $(t_2,t_3)$-equations